 c) be invited to attend all CAS Executive meetings as non-voting participants.

-3] The Advisory Board will act, as and when appropriate, individually or collectively, as a lobbying group for the Association in its relations with Canadian governments, various Canadian government and professional agencies as well as individual universities, in accordance with guidelines to be developed by the Advisory Board and approved by the Executive of CAS.
+3) The Advisory Board will act, as and when appropriate, individually or collectively, as a lobbying group for the Association in its relations with Canadian governments, various Canadian government and professional agencies, and individual universities, in accordance with guidelines to be developed by the Advisory Board and approved by the Executive of the CAS.

-The Fund Management committee shall oversee the use of the CAS Fund so as to further the interests and objectives of our Association as a whole.
+The Finance Committee shall oversee the use of CAS finances so as to further the interests and objectives of our Association as a whole.

 Members of the Committee shall:

-c) recommend to the Executive disbursements of Income from investment in accordance with Revenue Canada guidelines for registered charities,
+d) recommend to the Executive disbursements of income from investment in accordance with Revenue Canada guidelines for registered charities,

-d) complete and file annual tax reports with Revenue Canada.
+e) complete and file annual tax reports with Revenue Canada,

 f) organize fund-raising campaigns among members of the CAS, various foundations and charities, financial institutions, and businesses, and seek other possible donors and sponsors,